Charanmahendra/Smart-Irrigation/CONTRIBUTING.md

 Soil moisture sensors typically refer to sensors that estimate volumetric water content.
 Another class of sensors measure another property of moisture in soils called water potential; these sensors are usually referred to as soil water potential sensors and include tensiometers and gypsum blocks

+**Specifications:**

+PCB size  71.65mm X 24.00mm X 1.6mm
+Working voltage  3.3 or 5V DC
+Operating voltage  3.3 or 5V DC
+Compatible interfaces .54 3-pin interface and 4-pin Grove interface(1)(2)

+Note 1： D for digital output port, A for analog output port, S for analog/digital output port ( defined according to the switch), V and G for voltage at the common collector and ground respectively

+Note 2： When setting as analog output, output range is 0-3.3V or 0-5V according to the working voltage; when setting as digital output, output is 0/3.3V or 0/5V according to the working voltage